code-423n4/2022-10-inverse-findings/data/Mathieu-G.md

     uint24 public liquidationFactorBps = 5000; // 50% by default
     bool public borrowPaused;

 In this contract, we can see that there are 5 `uint` variables that will never exceed the value of 10000: `collateralFactorBps`, `replenishmentIncentiveBps`, `liquidationIncentiveBps`, `liquidationFeeBps` and `liquidationFactorBps`.
-Therefore, we can pack the first 4 into a `uint16` variable type (uint16 max value = 65535) and the last on can be a `uint24` (max value = 16777215).
+Therefore, we can pack the first 4 into a `uint16` variable type (uint16 max value = 65535) and the last one can be a `uint24` (max value = 16777215).

 Bytes used per type:
 - `uint16` = 2 bytes